a7medabid/a7medabid/README.md

 #### 🎓 &nbsp;&nbsp;Education & Path

 * Studying at Horus University - Faculty of Artificial Intelligence.
-* Learning Python and C++ to build software logic from scratch.
+* Learning Python and C++ to build software logic.
 * Exploring Linux systems and GitHub for DevOps.
 * Learning Data Science at University